wp-plugins/photo-gallery/readme.txt

 5.7 Thumbnail Options
 5.7.1 Number of image columns.
 Provide the maximum number of image columns to be displayed with Thumbnails view.
 5.7.2 Images per page.
-Provide the maximum number of images to be displayed in a single page.
+Provide the maximum number of gallery images to be displayed in a single page.
 5.7.3 Show image title.
 Choose whether to always display the image title, have it displayed only when hovered or never display it.
 5.7.4 Generated thumbnail dimensions.
 Provide the dimensions of the thumbnail image which will be generated from the original image.
 5.7.5 Frontend thumbnail dimensions.
 Provide the dimensions of the image, which will be displayed in the front end as a thumbnail.
 This should be smaller than the generated thumbnail to keep the quality of the image.
 5.7.6 Thumbnail dimensions.
-Specify the width and height of the image thumbnails.
+Specify the width and height of the gallery image thumbnails.
 5.7.7 Enable image pagination.
 Choose whether to have image pagination or not.